bearkerb/tp/docs/UserGuide.md

 </box>

 Examples:
-* `list` followed by `dtenant 2` deletes the second tenant listed in the address book.
+* `list` followed by `dtenant 2` deletes the second tenant listed in the application.
 * `find John` followed by `dtenant 1` deletes the 1st person in the results of the `find` command.

 #### 3.2.3 Editing a Tenant : `edit`

-Edits an existing tenant in the address book.
+Edits an existing tenant in the application.

 Format: `edit TENANT_INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [lease/LEASE] [r/AMOUNT] [paydate/PAYDATE] [t/TAG]...[j/JOB]...[t/TAG]…​`